 We will address these pros and cons within the context of this article but for brevity’s sake, here are some pros and cons of life insurance policy loans within the context of a mutual life insurance company.

-- Life insurance loans are tax free and your money continues to grow income tax free in your policy based on cash value guarantees and potential dividends
+- Life insurance loans are tax free and your money continues to grow tax deferred in your policy based on cash value guarantees and potential dividends

 - You can pay back your loan at any time (or never).
 You make the rules, although we do recommend you at least pay the interest.